NPLK14009U Plants in Populations, Communities and Ecosystems

 - 7,5 ECTS

 - Continuous assessmentContinuous assessment, including a presentation (20%) and an individual report (20%) on an individually chosen subject, and four smaller written exams (60%)

 - Exam registration requirements

-Participation in at least 75% of the course activities.
+Participation in all excursionsin and at least 75% of the rest of the course activities.

 - Without aids

 - No external censorship